 - Tell your healthcare provider and the radiologic technologist if you are pregnant or think you may be pregnant.

-- Tell your healthcare provider and radiologic technologist if you have taken a medicine that contains bismuth in the past 4 days.
+- Tell your healthcare provider if you've taken a medicine that contains bismuth in the past 4 days.
 Medicines that have bismuth may get in the way of the testing procedures.

-- Based on your medical problem, your healthcare provider may ask for other specific preparation.
+- Your healthcare provider may ask for other specific preparation.

 What happens during an abdominal X-ray?